mesb/mesb.github.io/_posts/2016-08-16-on-methods-of-my-craft.md

 applications will be dealing with.
 They solve this problem in the old school way we have described above; they extend the programs with data.

-Application programs are often built for a set of permissible data called its input.
+Application programs are often built for a set of permissible data called input.
 Most application programs also return results called output.
 In the same way that application programs extend system software, data or input sets extend static application programs.
 Such extensions neatly fit together and today we can see how changed our world is.
 What is the next kind of extension we need?